Thursday, April 24, 2025

 Price

-You don’t need to use all seven.
+You don’t need to use all of them.
 Swap categories to match the complaint type, product, or operating model.

 This tool is widely adopted across regulated sectors, including healthcare, financial services, and customer service, for example, the NHS also recommends Fishbone diagrams as part of root cause analysis.

-Write the problem statement clearly at the 'head' of the fish
+Write the agreedproblem statement clearly at the 'head' of the fish

 Highlight potential root causes for validation and action